UP, Uttarakhand directives requiring eatery owners’ to display their names challenged in SC

 The directives constitute a forcible disclosure of religious identity under the guise of honouring the dietary preferences of pilgrims, the Trinamool Congress leader’s petition contended, adding that they would facilitate a socially-enforced economic boycott of Muslim shopkeepers.

+He said that there was no requirement under law for vendors or restaurants to display the names of the owner and staff, and that customers should have zero concern with the religion or caste of the food seller.

+Gokhale urged the commission to direct the police to rescind the order and issue directions for an investigation into the matter.

-The court is also scheduled to hear on Monday a connected plea filed by the Association of Protection of Civil Rights against the Uttar Pradesh government’s contentious orders in Muzaffarnagar.
+The Supreme Court is also scheduled to hear on Monday a connected plea filed by the Association of Protection of Civil Rights against the Uttar Pradesh government’s contentious orders in Muzaffarnagar.

 The civic body in Madhya Pradesh’s Ujjain has also directed all shops in its jurisdiction to display their owners’ names and mobile numbers to ensure “customer safety”, PTI reported on Sunday.